MetOffice/growss/build-sphinx-docs/README.md

       timeout: Timeout for the job in minutes (5)
 ```

-Both of these steps can then be combined to produce a simple build and deploy docuementation
+Both of these steps can be combined to produce a simple build and deploy documentation
-pipeline for your external repository as follows:
+pipeline for a repository:

 ### Example continuous intergration pipeline in an external repository